Royal Tusk: 2021–Present: Covid-19 Impacts

 On August 26, 2021 the band announced via Instagram that due to illness they would be canceling their upcoming tour.
-It was revealed on April 5, 2022 that that the cancelation was due to Daniel Carriere developing severe Long COVID symptoms.
+It was revealed on April 5, 2022 that the cancelation was due to Daniel Carriere developing severe Long COVID symptoms.
 The Band set up a GoFundMe to help support Daniel during his recovery.

+The band released new singles "All My Life" and "Head Up" on July 7 and August 25, 2023 respectively.
+The music video for "Head Up" was directed by Travis Nesbitt, and was released on the same day as the single itself.

+In 2025, Stony Plain-based artist Keenan Gregory won a Juno Award for his design for Royal Tusk's 2024 album Altruistic.